How to Count Cells with Color in Excel?

 - Step 6: Click on the drop-down list of filters to go to “Filter by Color”.
 It will show up all the available colors to filter.

-- Step 7: Choose any of the colors and it will those colored rows.
+- Step 7: Choose any of the colors and we will have those colored rows.

 - Step 8: As you can see above, our SUBTOTAL function is showing the count of the filtered rows only.
 Since there are only two rows marked with Orange color, SUBTOTAL function showing the count as 3 only.
 Similarly, choose another color and see whether it is working perfectly or not.